oncoscape/chinook/README.md

 historical case.
-In our case, we wish to connect problem domains (genomic analysis, network biology, clinical histories), and computational biology and visualization tools into user-friendly exploratory webapps..
+In our case, we wish to connect problem domains (genomic analysis, network biology, clinical histories), and computational biology and visualization tools into user-friendly exploratory webapps.
 Chinook speakers developed a broad and extensive collaborative economy using only a small number of shared words.
-Similarly, we are creating an extensive computational environment based upon the exchange simple messages between powerful computational services and visualization tools.
+Similarly, we seek to create an extensive computational environment based upon the exchange of simple messages between powerful computational services and visualization tools.